Skip to content

 Myth #12

-Women shouldn’t go out alone at night if they don’t want to be raped.
+Women shouldn’t go out alone at night if they don’t want to be raped

-Fact: In 86% of rape cases against women, the victim or survivor is raped by someone she knows – and, in 45% of cases, she is raped by a partner or ex-partner.
+The facts: in 86% of rape cases against women, the victim or survivor is raped by someone she knows – and, in 45% of cases, she is raped by a partner or ex-partner.
 So, if we’re following the ‘shouldn’t go out alone at night’ logic, should we also tell women to stop having relationships with men?
 Or to never talk to a man again?
 Of course not.
 It’s rapists who need to change their behaviour, not women.

 A blurred image shows a woman walking alone at night.